siketh/TRBlog/README.md

 not live in any form other than a very basic landing page on my domain.

 ##GOALS:
-1. Create a minimal blog and portfolio webapp to showcase past and puture projects, and to serve as a soapbox for my own thoughts; persoal, and professional.
+1. Create a minimal blog and portfolio to showcase past and future projects, and to serve as a soapbox for my own thoughts; personal, and professional.
 2. Implement as much of my own code as possible.
 3. Leverage useful frameworks and modules when it makes sense.
-4. No CMS, no bloat, use and implement only what is needed and nothing more.
+4. No established CMS, no bloat, use and implement only what is needed and nothing more.
+5. Learn what it takes to deploy a website from front to back.
-5. Dig deep and learn as much as possible.
+6. Dig deep and learn as much as possible.

 ##PLANNED FEATURES:
-1. Minimal, elegant, and intiutive interface.
+1. Minimal, elegant, and intuitive interface.
+[Done, I think :)]
 2. Support for comments on blog posts.
 Commenters will log in with Google account, or possibly other services.
+[Not Done]
-3. RSS feed
+3. RSS feed [Done]
-4. Full text search
+4. Full text search [Not Done]
-5. Articles featuring code can be forked directly from the post
+5. Articles featuring code can be forked directly from the post [Done]
-6. Simple and secure admin page
+6. Simple and secure admin page [Done]

 ##DEPENDENCIES:
 * Python 3
 * Flask
 * Flask-SQLAlchemy
 * Flask-Admin
+* Flask-Security
+* Flask-Login
+* SQLAlchemy-Migrate
 * Flask-Markdown
 * Bootstrap 3